 The reason for change this was two-fold: (1) It was more efficient and cost effective for the LDS Church to prepackage the food and offer it for sale that way rather than supply and ship pallets of empty cans around the country, and (2) It was also more efficient and cost effective to not have to maintain the loaner can seamers that patrons could check out for free.

 The food now available for purchase is the same food that was available before the change.
 It is properly packaged for long term storage and available at the same low prices.
 Plus, there is now less of a time investment from those of us who benefit from the LDS Home Storage Centers.
 This is why I say these “new” facilities are actually improved facilities!

-As I thought about writing an article on the LDS Home Storage Centers, I wanted to be sure that the information I brought you was accurate, clear, and helpful.
-I also wanted to answer as many of your questions as I possibly could.
+As I thought about writing an article about family home storage food and everything related, I wanted to be sure that the information I brought you was accurate, clear, and helpful.
+Also, I wanted to answer as many of your questions as I possibly could.

 So, I contacted the welfare department of the LDS church directly, and they were so very kind to work with me and get most of your questions answered!
-Here are 24 questions and answers!
+Therefore, without further introductions, here are 24 questions and answers!

 Anyone can purchase products from the LDS Home Storage Centers!
-You do not need to be a member of the LDS church.
-The LDS church wants to help anyone and everyone become more self-reliant.
+So, you do not need to be a member of the LDS church.
+Also, the LDS church wants to help anyone and everyone become more self-reliant.

 #2 – How do I find out if there is a LDS Home Storage Center near me?

 There are currently 101 locations in the United States and Canada.
-To search for the location nearest you click HERE.
+To search for the location nearest you can access the location and prices related page of our church.
 Then simply put in your zip code, and the locations nearest you will be highlighted on the map.
-Click on the location, and the address and phone number will pop up.
+Finally, click on the location, and the address and phone number will pop up.

-Alternatively, you can also find a list of all locations and their hours HERE.
+Alternatively, you can also find a list of all locations and their hours on the curch’s website.

-#3 – What is available for purchase at the Home Storage Centers?
+#3 – What family home storage food is available for purchase these centers?